US President Biden urged not to impose CAATSA sanctions on India | Business

 - United States

-Two powerful US Senators on Tuesday urged President Joe Biden not to impose provisions of the punitive Countering America's Adversaries Through Sanctions Act (CAATSA) against India for buying the S-400 surface-to-air missile system from Russia.
+Two powerful US Senators have urged President Joe Biden not to impose provisions of the punitive Countering America's Adversaries Through Sanctions Act (CAATSA) against India for buying the S-400 surface-to-air missile system from Russia.

 Warner is Chairman of the Senate Permanent Select Committee on Intelligence, and Cornyn Senate Minority Whip for the GOP.
 Both are co-chairs of the Senate India caucus, the only country specific caucus in the US Senate.